ayushanand18/as-http3lib/notes/HOW-TO-RUN.md

 but have been tested only on `arch`.
 You should ideally use an equivalent command in your distro and it should work.

+### Tl;dr
+1. `go get github.com/ayushanand18/crazyhttp`
+2. Copy an example from `examples/`
+3. `go build`
+And you are done!

 ### Setting up the server
 1. Install prerequisite tools
     + [go 1.24.4](https://go.dev) (should work with any go version > 1.20, but this project has go v1.24) `sudo pacman -Syu go`
-    + mkcert, to generate a self signed SSL certificate.
-        `sudo pacman -S mkcert`
+    + mkcert, to generate a self signed SSL certificate. [only if you use http3/http1 with tls] `sudo pacman -S mkcert`
         `sudo pacman -S openssh`, might also require openssh
     + might need these libs too for debugging issues, or diving further.
         `sudo pacman -S tcpdump lsof`
 2. Go over to `examples/` directory, and use any example to run.
 Say we do a naive server implementation. `cd naive/`
-3. Populate your config.yaml, for TLS certificate, populate either path or raw.
+3. [Skip if you are using http over v1] Populate your config.yaml, for TLS certificate, populate either path or raw.
    In raw, you can simply put file contents of your script as-is after escaping new line with `\n`.
 Remember spaces are consider as different characters in certificate and should be removed.
-4. Run `go mod run main.go`.
+4. Run `go run main.go`.
 If you see any error in port allocation make sure to grant privelege for lower numbered ports.
    We are using port 443 for all our examples here.

 A server directory should simply look like